 Technician hours per week are the sum of hours of employment in one week of all technicians working at that school during term time.
+This is regardless of the number of students at the school.

 The hours of science teaching per week is the sum of hours of science teaching per week for all secondary classes at that school